Examples of My Work:

 way as the one to the left, except

-with a heaver urishi/camphor coat which was then brushed to give
+with a heaver urishi/camphor coat which was then brushed to give it a deeper texture)

 (To obtain this texture, with